The roadmap for Product/Market Fit… maybe

 Therefore, when you do work on product features, build things that increase retention.

 This starts by understanding why people cancel.
-Gaining understanding is difficult, because once they leave they don’t want to talk to you anymore.
+Gaining this understanding is difficult, because once they leave they don’t want to talk to you anymore.
 You might coerce them by paying for interviews with Amazon gift cards or charitable donations.
 Some people will respond to an email (no harm in asking).
-Better is to look for signs that the customer isn’t being successful (e.g. activity within the product) and reach out before it’s too late, while they’re still in the middle of the problem, and therefore might be willing and able to articulate it.
+Better is to look for signs that the customer isn’t being successful (e.g. activity within the product) and reach out before it’s too late, while they’re still in the middle of their struggle, and therefore might be willing and able to articulate it.

 The Talk/Walk workshop might help, because it helps elucidate the difference between the promise and the execution.
 But probably, as usual, you just need to talk to customers.